Karamea-River-Rafting New Zealand

 Located in the northern stretches of the West coast, the Karamea River is pretty well-known as a great destination for whitewater rafting as well as fishing.
 The river moves through the Tasman wilderness and passes through the Karamea National Park.
 The river, with its enormous volume and spectacular waters of Class III, IV & V, is sure to turn your rafting trip all the more intriguing!

-Once on a rafting voyage on the Karamea River, you get to encounter whitewaters of grade III, as you initiate your gripping journey.
-Advancing further in the water body, you can find whitewaters of grade IV where the river turns quite wild and dangerous.
+Once on a rafting voyage on the Karamea River, you get to encounter whitewater of grade III, as you initiate your gripping journey.
+Advancing further into the water body, you can find whitewater of grade IV where the river turns quite wild and dangerous.
 Further in the river course, you will meet tumultuous waves of Class V, where your battle with the torrents will certainly make your muscles tired.

 The Karamea River has some of the most amazing rapids in its kitty.
 The long list of torrents includes popular ones such as ‘Grey’s Maze’, ‘Ass-Kicker’, ‘Growler’, and ‘Scare Case’.
 Shadowing all these torrents, comes the wildest one, namely the ‘400m-long Holy Shit’.
 So, are you ready to make your way through the striking rapids and view the superb natural location by the riverside?